-The three main guard bars which extend up to the pommel rim are filed with sets of triple grooves, the middle groove being wider than those each side, and the pattern is repeated laterally at the top and bottom of each main guard plate and at the bottom of the secondary guard plate to the front.
+The three main guard bars which extend up to the pommel rim are filed with sets of triple grooves, the middle groove being wider than those on each side, and the pattern is repeated laterally at the top and bottom of each main guard plate and at the bottom of the secondary guard plate to the front.
 The three upper guard arm terminals are tucked into a pronounced groove cut around the lower half of the pommel.

-Early “S” Bar Scottish basket hilts of this type are not excessively rare but they do not appear for sale often compared to other types.
+Early “S” Bar Scottish basket hilts of this type are not excessively rare but they do not appear for sale very often compared to other types.
 The “S” feature when present on 18th century fully developed Scottish baskets is probably a throw back to the preceding 17th century baskets of ribbon-hilted, and other early Scottish basket forms, which were manufactured with more rudimentary “S” bars which infil the sides of the hilts.
 The hilt retains its wristguard.

 The grip furniture is original.
 The tubular spirally fluted hard wood core of the grip is exposed and displays a dark patina.
-To the top and bottom the original iron ferrules are present from underneath which the remains of the original shagreen cover protrude.
+To the top and bottom the original iron ferrules are present from underneath which the remains of the original shagreen grip cover protrudes.
 A thick leather liner lies in contour with the base of the basket guard interior.

-Of tapering single-edged form the blade is has a two wide fullers each side extending from the hilt almost to the tip.
+Of tapering single-edged form the blade is has a short ricasso with two wide fullers each side extending from the hilt almost to the tip.
 Each fuller is incised in capital letters “SOL LIN GER”, each group of three letters separated and flanked by crescent “eyelash” marks.
 The phrase is probably a modification of the name of the town of Solingen, the German blade-making centre, where many blades were manufactured for mounting on Scottish sword hilts in the 17th and 18th centuries.
 For similar hilts see Cyril Mazansky, “British Basket-Hilted Swords”, The Boydell Press, 2005 page 91.